 St. James is a community of the Personal Ordinariate of the Chair of St. Peter, a diocesan like structure established by Pope Benedict XVI in 2012 which was designed to allow the reverence and richness of liturgical traditions reaching back to the middle ages, to come back into the Catholic Church.
 It is composed of over forty and counting, Catholic parishes and mission communities, led by Bishop Steven J. Lopes, who was appointed by Pope Francis in 2016.

-Sacrament of Reconciliation is normally available in courtyard behind chapel prior to Mass.
-Drive up confession and or communion available on Sunday after 11 AM Mass by request.
+The Sacrament of Reconciliation is normally available prior to Mass.
+Drive up confession and or communion available after Mass by request.

 PASTOR: FATHER MAYER